 - All other good reasons - A family crisis, an emergency or any other important situation that you can not control and that needs your attention during the hours you would normally be working or in a program.

-What if DTA lowers or stops my benefits even though I said I have Good Cause?
+What if DTA lowers or stops my benefits even though I said I have a good reason?

 You can file an appeal asking for a hearing.
 Look on the back of the notice that says DTA is lowering or stopping your benefits.
 There should be an appeal form.
 Fill it out and send it to DTA's Division of Hearings right away.
-Send it by fax, if possible.
+You can also file an appeal by phone.
+Learn more here.
 Call your local Legal Services for help.

-It is best to ask for Good Cause right away, but you can ask for it even after DTA sends you a sanction notice lowering or stopping your benefits.
+You can tell DTA you have a good reason even after DTA sends you a sanction notice lowering or stopping your benefits.
 Send in an appeal of the notice.
-Also contact your DTA worker or the duty worker to ask for Good Cause.
+Also contact DTA to ask for Good Cause.
 If you need help, call Legal Services.